-ASSOCIATE MEMBERS
+Associate MEMBERS

 Jonathan Bresson

-Specialty: Sociology of the body and emotions
+Specialization: Sociology of the Body and Emotions

 Email: jonathan.bresson@yahoo.fr